-1.5.3 Modularity
+2.5.3 Modularity

-Since we are mixing software and hardwires of different natures together as a whole.
+Since we are mixing softwares and hardwares of different natures together as a whole.
 All the software and hardware components are actually modular in nature.
-This modularity allows the system to expand and modernize to meet requirements and needs as the company grows.
-You can add or remove certain client or machine, implement some new application software and even add some hardware features without affecting the operation and functioning of the Client-Server System as a whole.
+This modularity allows the system to expand and modernizer to meet requirements and needs as the company grows.
+You can add or remove certain client or machine, implement some new application softwares and even add some hardware features without affecting the operation and functioning of the Client-Server System as a whole.
 Besides, as new computing platforms emerge, you can evaluate new environments and system components in a modular fashion.

-1.5.4 Cost Reduction and Better Utilization of Resources
+2.5.4 Cost Reduction and Better Utilization of Resources